brandontrabucco/hypercomplex-ops/README.md

 ## Usage

-To use this library, you must first import tensorflow, and then import the op library using load_custom_op_library.
+To use this library, you must first import tensorflow, and then import the operator library using load_custom_op_library.
+This method returns a handle to the custom operations in our library.

 ```
 import tensorflow as tf
 HCX = tf.load_op_library("path/to/hypercomplex.so")
 ```

 You may then use hypercomplex operations in your tensorflow graphs.
-The final axis is always hypercomplex for efficiency.
+For efficiency, the final axis of the input tensors is always considered the hypercomplex axis, and must be a power of 2.

 ```
 a = tf.Variable([0.1, -2.3, 7.2, 1.0])